Blog

 2.1.3.
 Data on comparable products

-• Which claims are made there?
+• What claims are being made there?

-2.2 Typical content and questions of the Sota
+2.2 Typical content and questions of the SotA

-A well-founded Sota analysis answers the following questions:
+A thorough SotA analysis answers, among other things, the following questions:

 Question